devstaff-crete/DevStaff-Heraklion/StartHere.md

 ## Suggest / Vote for Meetups

 <img src="images/github.png" align="right"  height="80" >
-We found *github* to be very convenient for organizing our topics and voting for meetups.
+We found *GitHub* to be very convenient for organizing our topics and voting for meetups.
-If you are new to github, don't worry.
+If you are new to GitHub, don't worry.
 This is a great chance to start using it!

 Our topic voting method is simple, head to the [issues](https://github.com/devstaff-crete/DevStaff-Heraklion/issues?q=is%3Aopen+is%3Aissue+label%3ATopics), find one or more talk topics that you like and vote for them by writing a comment with a `:+1:` in it.
 Each topic is voted two months before the meetup date.